CK Travels

 Sushiro

-33. Costume Street Ximending
+37. Costume Street Ximending

 Once choc a bloc with dozens of costume hire shops and novelty fashion stores, it is fair to say that Costume Street has definitely seen better days.
-On our visit in early 2023, we found Costume Street only had several such stores – if anything, there were more chain restaurants than costume shops.
+On our visit we found Costume Street only had several such stores – if anything, there were more chain restaurants than costume shops.

 Costume Street Ximending